Please ensure Javascript is enabled for purposes of website accessibility

 Major Michaelann Andrusiak

-Director, Office of Homeland Security, Pennsylvania State Police
+Director, Pennsylvania Office of Homeland Security, Pennsylvania State Police

 Eradicate Hate:

-Major Michaelann Andrusiak is a native of Berks County who now calls Montgomery County home.
-She was selected by Colonel Christopher Paris and appointed by Governor Josh Shapiro to lead the Pennsylvania Office of Homeland Security.
-Major Andrusiak enlisted in the Pennsylvania State Police in 2002, beginning her career as a trooper assigned to the Troop K, Media Station.
-While assigned to Media, she worked as both a patrol trooper and criminal investigator.
-Major Andrusiak held the ranks of Corporal, Sergeant and Lieutenant within the various stations which fall under the purview of Troop K, Philadelphia.
-Major Andrusiak has also served in the Bureau of Integrity and Professional Standards, Internal Affairs Division, as an investigator, and most recently served as the Director of the Drug Law Enforcement Division within the Bureau of Criminal Investigation.
+Major Andrusiak enlisted in the Pennsylvania State Police in 2002.
+In the early years of her career, she worked as a patrol trooper and a criminal investigator.
+Major Andrusiak has served at the ranks of Corporal, Sergeant and Lieutenant within the various stations under the purview of Troop K, Philadelphia, in the counties of Philadelphia, Delaware and Montgomery.
+Major Andrusiak has also served in the Bureau of Integrity and Professional Standards, Internal Affairs Division, as an investigator, as well as serving as the Director of the Drug Law Enforcement Division within the Bureau of Criminal Investigation.
+In 2023, she was selected by Colonel Christopher Paris, and appointed by Governor Josh Shapiro, to lead the Pennsylvania Office of Homeland Security.

-Major Andrusiak is a 2000 cum laude graduate of Kutztown University and holds a Bachelor of Arts degree in Sociology.
+Major Andrusiak is a 2000 cum laude graduate of Kutztown University where she earned a Bachelor of Arts degree in Sociology.
+She is a 2025 graduate of the Naval Postgraduate School, Center for Homeland Defense and Security, where she earned a Master of Arts in Security Studies (Homeland Security and Defense).
 She is also a graduate of the 283rd session of the Federal Bureau of Investigation National Academy.

 eradicate hate logo